preciofishbone/OmniaDocsG2/user-options/my-links/index.rst

-My Links
+My links
 ===========================================

-Using My Links a user can access sites, documents and more, that has been setup in Omnia Admin.
+Using My links a user can access sites, documents and more, that has been setup in Omnia admin.

 .. image:: my-links-new.png

-All mandatory links, decided by the administrator when adding the links in Omnia Admin, are always shown.
+All mandatory links, decided by the administrator when adding the links in Omnia admin, are always shown.

 Links can also be targeted to certain user groups, and only shown to them.
 A search field can be shown, which can be used to search for links.